 - If the claimant is deceased, obtain a court order appointing an individual as the representative to submit such a claim.

-Certain types of liability are presumed if the individuals were at Camp LeJeune for 30 days or more.
-Still, the 30 days need not be consecutive when calculating eligibility.
+Under the Act, certain types of liability are presumed if individuals were at Camp Lejeune for 30 or more consecutive days.
+However, the 30 days need not be consecutive when determining eligibility.

-Payouts and settlement amounts vary significantly based on case specifics, such as:
+Potential payouts and early settlement amounts can vary significantly based on individual case specifics, such as:

-- The severity of health issues directly linked to water contamination
+- The severity of health issues linked to water contamination

 - The duration of exposure to contaminated water

 - Other contributing factors that may have influenced the individual’s health problems

 Recently, the government announced a formula for the early settlement or resolution of Camp Lejeune claims.

 While the specific amounts awarded in these cases will depend on many factors, the estimates for early settlement amounts generally range between $20,000 and $500,000 per claim if electing the early settlement program.

 The government has already paid out several early claims, which shows there is a process in place to resolve early settlement claims quickly.

 It is essential to consult knowledgeable lawyers experienced with the Camp Lejeune claims process to better understand the potential for an early settlement and whether you and your family qualify for compensation.